jonseymour/osx-loopback/README.md

     make

-Copy dist/linux_amd64/main to /tmp into a 64bit Linux VM running under VirtualBox.
+Copy dist/linux_amd64/vbox-portforward to /tmp into a 64bit Linux VM running under VirtualBox.

 Add a port forward from 127.0.0.1:19622 on the VirtualBox host to port 19622 in the Linux guest

-In the Linux guest VM, start the 'main' as a server
+In the Linux guest VM, start the 'vbox-portforward' as a server

-    /tmp/main -role server -addr 0.0.0.0:19622
+    /tmp/vbox-portforward -role server -addr 0.0.0.0:19622

-On the OSX host, start 'main' as a client
+On the OSX host, start 'vbox-portforward' as a client

-    bin/main -addr 127.0.0.1:19622
+    bin/vbox-portforward -addr 127.0.0.1:19622

 If the problem has been reproduced you should see: